kraM1tt/IPv6-guide-for-Plex/README.md

 Get servers IPv6 by typing ipconfig /all into terminal/cmd, eg (2af1:8045:f94d:adcf:5def:4b08:1b8f:16ae)

-Go to your Routers IPv6 firewall and allow port 32400 on your IPv6 address.
+Go to your Routers IPv6 firewall and allow port 32400 on your IPv6 address (Or disable IPv6 Firewall if your IP keeps changing ##NOT RECOMMENDED##).

 Go to https://www.duckdns.org/, create an account, create your custom url and paste in the servers IPv6 address and press 'update ipv6'.